jwarz/data-scientists-tools/07_machine_learning/01_R/machine_learning_in_the_tidyverse/readme.md

 Theory.
 Coming soon …

+**1. Visually inspect the fit of your models**

+Using glance() you learned which of your 77 models fit the underlying data well and which do not.
+You can get more insight into the fit of a model by comparing the original values of life expectancy to the ones predicted by the model for each observation.

+**2. Building augmented datframes**

+To do this you first need to build a data frame that contains both the predicted and the original values.
+This requires first using map() and augment() to work on the list column containing the models to create nested data frames containing both the original and the predicted values.
+Then you can use unnest() on this new column to simplify these data frames allowing further exploration.Let’s visualize some of these models.

+**3. Model for Italy *R*<sup>2</sup> : 0.99**

+First, let’s look at the Italy model, where, based on the rsquared of 0.99, we can expect that a linear model will fit the data well.
+You can compare the fit of the model with the original data by plotting both on the same plot.
+In this example I used ggplot2 to plot the original values of life expectancy as a scatterplot using the geom_point() layer and I added the linear model fit as a red line using the geom_line() layer.Using this plot it is clear that the model was able to fit the data well.

+**4. Model for Fiji *R*<sup>2</sup> : 0.82**

+Next let’s look at Fiji model which has an r-squared value lower than the model for Italy.By plotting this data you can see that a linear model does a decent job, but there is clearly room for improvement since it looks like after 1990 the growth of life expectancy levels off.

+**5. Model for Kenya *R*<sup>2</sup> : 0.42**

+Finally, let’s look at an example where the Rsquared is much lower.
+From this plot you can see that a linear model does not adequately capture the relationship of life expectancy with year.
+As you can see from these three examples, augment() and ggplot make it easy to visually explore the fit of a model.

+**6. Let’s practice!**

+Now it’s your turn to use these tools to visualize the fit of your best and worst fitting models.

 ## Augment the fitted values of each model

 In this exercise you will prepare your four best and worst fitting